Privacy

 Each recording of a call is deleted within 60 days.

-Please note that some of these rights might be subject to limitations or exceptions.
+Some of these rights might be subject to limitations or exceptions.

 What rights do I have regarding personal data about me?